tmj1432/GA-Projects/project_2/README.md

 In order to tackle this data science problem given to me, we first had to clean the data and decide the best imputation methods to fill them.
 Afterwards, we did an exploratory data analysis in which we had identified important features and also engineered some.
 Thereafter, we went on with the modeling process to train a regression model that beats a benchmark model.

 Linking back to the problem statement, we have successfully hit all business requirements for this project.
-With a model score of almost 90%, an RMSE of $13.50 and requiring only 13 features, we have essentially went over and beyond.
+With a **model score of almost 90%**, an **RMSE of $24,741** and **requiring only 13 features**, we have essentially went over and beyond.
 This means that the regression is able to generalise sale price and predict an outcome with a low error term.

 Through this process, we have also discovered features that contributes most to the prediction of sale price and we can use this knowledge to help clients and when clients are able to improve their housing, they will be able to fetch a higher sale price which means more commission for the company, creating a win-win situation for both clients and our company.

-All in all, I would consider this project a success.
+All in all, **I would consider this project a success**.
 We managed to train a regression model that exceeded expectation.

 **Reccomendations**